-Let me describe a scene you'll recognize.
+Let me describe a scene you will recognize.

 It is the last week of the quarter.
 Your program director is pulling data from three different spreadsheets to build a funder report.
 She copies participant names from one file, matches them against service hours in another, then cross-references outcomes in a third.
 Somewhere in the process, a row gets deleted.
 A formula breaks.
-The numbers don't match what was reported last quarter.
+The numbers do not match what was reported last quarter.
 She spends the next two days figuring out why.

 The report gets submitted.
 But those two days?
 They were supposed to be spent on program work.

-Spreadsheets aren't free
+Spreadsheets are not free

 The most common argument for spreadsheets is cost.
 They are free.
 Everyone knows how to use them.
 There is nothing to install, nothing to configure, nothing to learn.